The 10 Best Hiking Trails Across Canada

 Welcome to Twillingate, the iceberg capital of the world!
 Whales, bald eagles, icebergs—you never know what adventure lurks around the corner on this picturesque North Atlantic island.
 Home to several invigorating hikes, Twillingate offers something special for trailblazers of all abilities.
 From the amazing rocky cliffs of Spiller’s Cove to the iconic Long Point Lighthouse and the 360-degree panoramic view atop the Twillingate trail, this engaging corner of Newfoundland and Labrador gives hikers plenty of postcard-worthy photo opps.
 Catch an iceberg floating by, pick wild blueberries along the hiking trails or spot a passing whale—just be sure to add a camera to your hiking necessities when you visit this east coast gem.

-Explore 10 more essential east coast experiences.
+Discover 10 more essential experiences on Canada’s east coast.